ZmeiGorynych/grammarVAE_pytorch/README.md

 ## Requirements

 * requirements.txt
-* pytorch 0.4 and visdom, both should be installed from source.
+* pytorch 0.4 and visdom, both should be installed from source (as of March 2018).
 * rdkit: `conda install -c rdkit rdkit`
 * `github/ZmeiGorynych/basic_pytorch`: just download the source and add to your path